roli123/DevOps/Terraform/Readme.md

 ```

 > **Note:** The `-out` flag in the `terraform plan` command locks the plan to a specific set of changes.
 This ensures that when `terraform apply` is run with the saved plan (e.g., `main.tfplan`), it only applies the planned changes.
 Without using `-out`, `terraform apply` re-executes the planning phase and may detect new changes that were not part of the original plan.

+### The Final code is in VM directory with all resource block that are needed to create VM